 Tennessee Valley Railroad: The Tennessee Valley Railroad Museum is mainly a tourist railroad and has been in service since 1969, operating a six-mile round trip near Chattanooga.
-Their popular "Halloween Eerie Express" runs during several weekends in October and includes decorations, games, story-telling, and much more.
+Their popular "Halloween Eerie Express" runs during October and includes decorations, games, story-telling, and much more.

 Three Rivers Rambler: The Three Rivers Rambler is based in Knoxville and offers an 11-mile round trip using both steam and diesel locomotives.
 The railroad also hosts numerous special and seasonal trains throughout the operating season between June and December.
-One of their seasonal specials is the Hoot 'N Holler Autumn Express each October.
+One of their seasonal specials is the All Hallow’s Eve Special each October.
 To learn more please visit their website.

 Texas Halloween Train Rides

 Historic Jefferson Railway: The Historic Jefferson Railway, also known as the Jefferson & Cypress Bayou Railway, is a 3-foot, narrow-gauge excursion located in Jefferson, Texas.
 It has been in service since 1985 and uses 4-4-0 #7 for power, pulling trains on a 3-mile journey through the Big Cypress Bayou.
 Their "Runaway Fright Train & Halloween Festival" runs throughout the month of October and offers a number of activities to enjoy the holiday.